 As usual, the Bank also continued to monitor the evolution in Governance-related regulations and best practices in order to ensure that the necessary changes are introduced to its own guidelines and processes.

-Bank Audi’s Board is satisfied that the Bank’s Governance framework conforms to applicable directives and guidelines and is adapted to the Bank’s needs and to the high expectations of its stakeholders.
-The Board is also satisfied that, in 2015, it has fully discharged all its responsibilities, as mapped in its yearly rolling agenda, and has acted on the recommendations of its committees that also substantially discharged all of their own responsibilities.
+Bank Audi’s Board is satisfied that the Bank’s Governance framework conforms to applicable directives and guidelines, and is adapted to the Bank’s needs and to the high expectations of its stakeholders.

-The Board is supported in carrying out its duties by the Audit Committee, the Risk Committee, the Remuneration Committee, the Corporate Governance and Nomination Committee, and the Executive Committee.
+The Board is supported in carrying out its duties by the Audit Committee, the Risk Committee, the Remuneration Committee, the Compliance/AML/CFT Board Committee, the Corporate Governance and Nomination Committee, and the Executive Committee.

 - The mission of the Group Audit Committee is to assist the Board in fulfilling its oversight responsibilities as regards

-(i) the adequacy of accounting and financial reporting policies, internal control and the compliance system;
+(i) the adequacy of accounting and financial reporting policies;

 (ii) the integrity of the financial statements and the reliability of disclosures;

-(iv) and the independence and effectiveness of the internal audit function1 .
+(iv) the independence and effectiveness of the internal audit function(1).